 Sick of South Korea’s Ban on Online Gambling?
-This Solution Will Make Your Day!Last Updated by Gray Williams on November 24, 2018
+This Solution Will Make Your Day!Last Updated by John Bennet on November 24, 2018

 With the fierce legal ramifications in place, the only way to safely gamble online in South Korea is to use a virtual private network (VPN).

 What does a VPN do?

 A VPN creates an encrypted connection between your Internet-capable device of choice and a remote server located in another country.
 The remote server acts as a proxy for your computer and sends your Internet requests and uploads to the website of your choosing, then returns data packets from said websites to your computer as a secure, encrypted delivery.

 When the website responds to your requests, the remote server encrypts them at its end, sends them through the tunnel to you, where the VPN client decrypts them for you to engage with the online gambling site.